 The Revlite laser is well-tolerated.
 If we are treating a small area, no numbing is generally required.
 For large areas or full-face, topical numbing is applied prior to the procedure.
-Chilled air is used for patient comfort.
+Chilled air or ice packs can also be used for patient comfort.

 Is there downtime with the Revlite laser?

 Freckles and sunspots treated with the Revlite laser will usually first turn white or grey (termed “frosting”), and then darken and peel off over a few days.
 Usually there is no down-time, and you can return to normal activities.
 There may be some redness for 24-48 hours.

 Do I also need to use a lightening or bleaching cream with the laser?